-The Pink Sheet should be done with a twin in both Practical and Theory.
-The twin first reviews the observations thoroughly with the student, finds and clears up the misunderstood words, starrates him on the issues as assigned and drills the student until the correct data is completely learned and understood and until the student can perfectly execute the drill.
+Pink Sheets should be coached in both Practical and Theory.
+The coach first reviews the observations thoroughly with the student, finds and clears up the misunderstood words, and goes over and over the bulletin or drill with the student until the correct data is completely learned and understood or until the student can perfectly execute the drill.

-Once this is done, the twin signs his name opposite the assignment notation on the Pink Sheet in the coach's column.
-The student is then ready for a checkout by the Supervisor on the Pink Sheet material.
+Once this is done, the coach signs his name opposite the assignment notation on the Pink Sheet in the coach's column.
+The student is then ready to have a checkout on the assigned material.